 Planned Absence Forms are available in the Middle/High School Office.
 These forms are to be signed by the student's parent/guardian and each of the student's teachers and returned to the office for administrative approval one day prior to the absence.
 Students are encouraged to give teachers more than one day notice when they have extended absences.
+If they are an athlete, they must complete the Pre-Planned Absence Form for athletics as well.

-Excused Absences - make up work timeline
+Excused Absences - make up work timeline.